 Evidence of nurtured relationships with our donor network will include:

-- foundation grants will be received in excess of $200,000 and will include at least one foundation grantor who has never given to SSDP before or not given in the last 5 years;
+- foundation grants received in excess of $100,000 and will include at least one foundation grantor who has never given to SSDP before or not given in the last 5 years;

 - we will recruit at least 2 donors at the Esteemed Trustees giving level of $25,000 or more and retain 75% of Esteemed Trustees.